Introduction

 Social Engineering Penetration Testing

-During social engineering pen-testing, a malicious person attempts to convince or deceive people into disclosing sensitive information, such as a login and password.
+During social engineering testing, a malicious person attempts to convince or deceive people into disclosing sensitive information, such as a login and password.

 - Phishing Attacks